DigitalMitford/DigMitCS/docs/nav.md

 ## Daily timing:
 * A continental breakfast is served around 8:30am in downstairs Cassell Hall.
 * We begin work in **Cassell 117 at 9:30am**.
-* Typically we break for lunch at about 12:30pm for around an hour, and return at about 1:30 to work until around 5:30pm.
+* Typically we break for lunch at about 12:30pm for around an hour, and return at about 1:30 or 2 to work until around 5:30pm.
 Breaks and dinner time are negotiable with the group.
-* Two of our student instructors, Becca Parker and Jon Horanic, will lead evening “potluck sessions” on GitHub at command line and on training ABBYY Finereader software for Optical Character Recognition.
-These begin around 7pm on Monday, Tuesday, and Wednesday, and will alternate as marked on the schedule below.
 * Our agenda is flexible, depending on the needs and interests of the group.
 We'll keep this page updated and add details and changes as we proceed.